JacobEriksson/doghouse-llm-lab/Section2/README.md

 It wasn't just observability we needed apparently.
 Customers are complaining about our support, so the execs decided that we should implement a support bot using OpenAI..

 Yea I know..
-We are getting fired soon, enjoy it while you can..
+We are getting replaced by robots, lets enjoy the ride!

 PS..
 We need to observe the OpenAI usage and cost, can you make sure it works with Datadog as well?